CPS630W24-Group8/TMUClassifieds/README.md

 To run server:

 1. Open a terminal and navigate to the project root directory `(.../TMUClassifieds)`.
+2. Run `npm install`.
-2. Run `npm start`.
+3. Run `npm start`.
-3. Should see the message `Server started on port 3001` and `MongoDB connected`.
+4. Should see the message `Server started on port 3001` and `MongoDB connected`.
-4. To make sure everything works, on your web browser, go to <http://localhost:3001/api>, should see a JSON message:
+5. To make sure everything works, on your web browser, go to <http://localhost:3001/api>, should see a JSON message:

 ``` JSON
 {